Chickens and Heat Distress, What to Do

 Definition of Broody: A hen with strong instincts to hatch eggs, whether or not they are fertile, or even present in the nest.

-The Signs: Your hen won’t leave the nest, appears to not be eating, her feathers are all fluffed up, she’s pale, and lethargic.
+Signs: Your hen won’t leave the nest, appears to not be eating, her feathers are all fluffed up, and she looks a bit spread out.
 These are classic signs of the broody hen.
 First of all she isn’t starving, she is eating and drinking, but it’s low on her list of priorities.
 She may only eat just enough to survive.
 The fact that she isn’t sitting on eggs won’t make a difference to her, so don’t assume she’ll just give up in a day or two, she won’t.
 This behavior could last weeks, and during that time period she will not lay eggs.

 Broody Hen

-What to Do: You can sometimes discourage the broody hen by moving her nest box, covering it, or to the less dedicated lady, simply take her from the nest a few times the first day.
+You can sometimes discourage the broody hen by moving her nest box, covering it, or to the less dedicated lady, simply take her from the nest a few times the first day.
 However, there are some with very strong instincts and you may actually have to change her environment completely by moving her to another place.
-This will take her mind off sitting on eggs and back to laying them.
+This might take her mind off sitting on eggs and back to laying them.

 Note: It’s important to act quickly when addressing the broody hen, the longer you allow it to continue, the longer you will have to wait before she starts laying eggs again.